jkfreij/moodle-atto_teamsmeeting/README.md

 ## Description
 [Microsoft Meetings application](https://github.com/OfficeDev/msteams-app-lms-meetings#frequently-asked-questions) integrated into Atto editor plugin which allows to create meeting and automatically add meeting link into Atto editor field content.

+## Additional feature
+Moodle user roles add to this plugin to assign the users the ability to view the meeting icon in the Atto editor.

 ## Installation
 * Download the plugin and extract into lib/editor/atto/plugins/teamsmeeting.
 * Install like any other Moodle plugin (ie via visiting as admin <moodle_url>/admin/index.php?cache=1).